josh-barback/Beiwe/beiwetools/README.md

 The `beiwetools` package provides classes and functions for working with Beiwe data sets and Beiwe study configurations.

-This document provides a brief description of each sub-package, along with some background about Beiwe configuration files and raw data.
+This document provides a brief description of each sub-package, along with some background about Beiwe studies, configuration files and raw data.

 There are four sub-packages:

 * `helpers`:  Functions for handling common scenarios, such as converting time formats, organizing Beiwe data files, and plotting timestamps,
 * `configread`:  Tools for querying Beiwe configuration files and generating study documentation,
 * `manage`:  Tools for organizing and summarizing directories of raw Beiwe data,
-* `localize`:  Classes and functions for incorporating users' time zones into the analysis of processed Beiwe data.
+* `localize`:  Classes and functions for incorporating each user's time zone into the analysis of processed Beiwe data.

 To install this package with pip: